nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 08.md

 It will In yeah.
 So I'm afraid of It will gang up Anka here and bite him Alright, buddy.
 I don't know how to help you.
 For five points of damage.
 Then, I think that's all it can and it's gonna move away.

-And next up is Sameer.
+And next up is Simear.
 Alright.
-But before we go too much further, we did also forget, Sameer's beginning of combat thing for the Wells Fargo Edge.
+But before we go too much further, we did also forget, Simear's beginning of combat thing for the Wells Fargo Edge.
 Yep.
 Oh, I have yeah.

 What do I do with that?
 I don't know what I'm talking about.
 Do I is there something I need to do with that?
 Yes.
 Also, beginning of combat, you'll make a DC six flat check.